 Boris Johnson making £21,000 an hour as second jobs earnings revealed

-Liz Truss enjoys highest hourly rate of any current MP
+Former PM has earned £4.7m in past year, as Liz Truss enjoys highest hourly rate of any current MP

-Boris Johnson is raking in an astonishing £21,000 an hour in work from lucrative speaking gigs outside of politics, it has emerged.
+Boris Johnson is raking in an astonishing £21,000 an hour in work from the speaking circuit and other lucrative gigs outside of politics, it has emerged.

+The former prime minister has now earned around £4.7m over the past year – mostly from the huge fees charged for speaking at events overseas after he was kicked out of Downing Street.

 His successor Liz Truss, at No 10 for only six weeks, has the highest hourly rate of any current MP – making a mammoth £15,000 per hour.

-Rishi Sunak’s immediate predecessor is also enjoying huge payments for her speaking work, handed £80,000 for a recent speech in Taiwan on the threat posed by China.
+Like Mr Johnson, she is also enjoying huge payments for speaking abroad on global affairs, pocketing £80,000 for a recent speech in Taiwan on the threat posed by China.

+As well as making around £4.2m from speaking events in the past year, Mr Johnson struck a £510,000 deal with HarperCollins in January to pen a memoir “like no other”.

+Although he no longer enjoys his £86,000 salary since quitting his Uxbridge seat in fury over parliament’s Partygate punishment, Mr Johnson is said to have secured a “very-high six-figure sum” to write a weekly column for The Mail.

-The typical rate for MPs’ second jobs is now £233 per hour, according to Sky News analysis of earnings outside of parliament.
+Despite enjoying a pay rise this year which took their salary to £86,584, Britain’s MPs are now making an average of £233 per hour from second jobs, according to Sky News analysis of earnings outside of parliament.

 The huge sum is around 17 times the country’s average hourly earnings, and 22 times higher than Britain’s minimum hourly wage.